Gala Gonzalez: Early life

 González was born in A Coruña, Galicia, Spain.
-Her family is involved in fashion, Galician fashion designer Adolfo Domínguez.
+Her family is involved in fashion.
 González studied at University of the Arts London where she graduated with a BA in fashion.

 Career

 She began blogging in 2007 following the success of her fotolog.

 González has worked as the creative director of Línea U by Adolfo Domínguez since 2007.
-During September 2009, Gala released her own first collection: Music Collection for the Spanish label Adolfo Dominguez.
-In June 2010 she was cast for Loewe's campaign.
+During September 2009, González released her own first collection Music Collection for the Spanish label Adolfo Dominguez.
+In June 2010, she was cast for Loewe's campaign.